-Our anime-obsessed lifestyle writer gives the lowdown on the best anime of the last decade.
-Get involved!
+We’re giving you the lowdown on the best anime of the last decade.
+Grab your popcorn – it’s time to get bingeing!

-As a huge fan of all things (slightly) nerdy and geeky like graphic novels and cult cartoons, anime is of course one of the things that I prioritise in my life.
-Whether it’s superhero fantasy, dystopian or comedy anime, there is always something comforting and inspiring in each series that seems to bring you into a whole new world or shatters your heart in a million shreds.
+As huge fans of all things (slightly) nerdy and geeky like graphic novels and cult cartoons, anime is of course one of the things that we love in our lives.
+Whether it’s superhero fantasy, dystopian or comedy anime, there is always something comforting and inspiring in each series that will bring you into a whole new world, or shatter your heart in a million shreds.
 And here are some of the best anime of the 2010s that guarantee to do so for you as well.

 The best anime shows of recent years